Esri/jsapi-resources/esm-samples/jsapi-node/README.md

 ## Known Issues

 * Using the SDK's [projection engine](https://developers.arcgis.com/javascript/latest/api-reference/esri-geometry-projection.html) in Node.js requires transpiling to CJS and using a local copy of the SDK's assets.
+* If you are getting the error `TypeError: Cannot read properties of undefined (reading 'bind')`, try upgrading to Node 18.16+ or use the `--experimental-fetch` flag, for example: `node --experimental-fetch test-request.js` or `node --experimental-fetch test-webmap.mjs`.

 ---

 ## Get Started
+Make sure you are running Node 18.16+ or greater: `node -v`.

 To run a test app, execute these commands in a terminal window:
 1. `npm install` - install the modules